 Post-Master's Certificate in Accounting

 Some post-master's certificate programs in accounting are designed for students holding a Master of Business Administration with a concentration in accounting.
-Typically a 15-credit program, emphasis is placed on accounting systems, accounting information systems and business law.
+Emphasis is placed on accounting systems, accounting information systems and business law.
 Students might perform accounting research or participate in independent study as part of the program's requirements.
-Other topics might include auditing, financial analysis and international accounting.
-Some schools require students to complete an internship and a final research project before earning their certificate.
+Other topics might include auditing, financial analysis, and international accounting.

 - Cost management